danceoval/pairSum/pairSum.md

 pairSum([5, 3, 2, 4, 1], 10) -> false
 ```

-## Approach: __Memoization__
+## Approach: __Using a map__

 Instead of looking for pairs, it's possible to look for target values, considering the following:

 `target = sum - arr[i]`

-Using [memoization](https://en.wikipedia.org/wiki/Memoization), we can use an object to store all the target values.
+Using a `map`, we can use an object to store all the target values.

 Given that, it's possible to loop over the given array, and for every value on it perform the follow:
-  - check if the current value is already in the memo.
+  - check if the current value is already in the `map`.
 If so, it means it can be added to a previous element to add up to the `sum` and the function can return `true`;
-  - Store the target value for the current element in the memo.
+  - Store the target value for the current element in the `map`.

 If the loop breaks out without finding any match, the function returns `false`.